smter6626/live_subtitle_generator/README.md

 ### 1. Project Overview

-Classroom Live Transcriber is a local live classroom transcription tool designed primarily for macOS Apple Silicon.
+Classroom Near-Live Transcriber is a local live classroom transcription tool designed primarily for macOS Apple Silicon with several seconds delay.
 It records microphone audio, splits it into overlapping chunks, transcribes each chunk with `whisper.cpp` + Metal, and continuously displays the transcript in a desktop UI.

 The goal is a practical local workflow where the transcript is visible during class with some delay.
 This is not a cloud service and not an LLM note-taking system.
 It does not summarize, rewrite, or semantically correct the transcript.
+You can use this project to generate a relatively readable audio summary in a local, offline mode, with real-time updates after a few seconds delay.
+The purpose of this project is to provide a quick overview of the content during classes/meetings; it is recommended to use LLM after the transcript is complete.

 ### 2. Current Status